-The Company was formed by NRG as a Delaware limited liability company on March 5, 2013, to serve as the primary vehicle through which NRG owns, operates and acquires contracted renewable and conventional generation and thermal infrastructure assets.
+The Company is a dividend growth-oriented company formed as a Delaware corporation on December 20, 2012, to serve as the primary vehicle through which NRG owns, operates and acquires contracted renewable and conventional generation and thermal infrastructure assets.
 The Company believes it is well positioned to be a premier company for investors seeking stable and growing dividend income from a diversified portfolio of lower-risk high-quality assets.

 The Company owns a diversified portfolio of contracted renewable and conventional generation and thermal infrastructure assets in the U.S. The Company's contracted generation portfolio collectively represents 3,824 net MW.
-Each of these assets sells substantially all of its output pursuant to long-term offtake agreements with creditworthy counterparties.
-The average remaining contract duration of these offtake agreements was approximately 17 years as of September 30, 2015, based on cash available for distribution.
+Each of these assets sells substantially all of its output pursuant to long-term offfake agreements with creditivorthy counterparties.
+The average remaining contract duration of these offfake agreements was approximately 17 years as of September 30, 2015, based on cash available for distribution.
 The Company also owns thermal infrastructure assets with an aggregate steam and chilled water capacity of 1,310 net MWt and electric generation capacity of 124 net MW.
 These thermal infrastructure assets provide steam, hot water and/or chilled water, and in some instances electricity, to commercial businesses, universities, hospitals and governmental units in multiple locations, principally through long-term contracts or pursuant to rates regulated by state utility commissions.